natac13/race-roster-test/README.md

 The html pages itself is broken up into `.ejs` files which are in the views directory.
 The express `app.js` file is loading the `index.ejs` file when '/' is the URL path.
 This file then 'includes' all the other template files to build the complete html page.

 This project is a Heroku app live at this [URL](https://still-citadel-6064.herokuapp.com/)

+The form itself will be submitted by jQuery `.ajax()` and be received by the node express back-end.
+Right now all that happens is storing the inputted data into variables.
+This is in the `app.js` file